Source Code

 - The program creates a character array

-of the same length as the input strings
+textof the same length as the input strings. - Each character from

-is then stored in thetext
+sis then stored in thetextarray.

-, holds each character individually, making it easier to swap characters as we generate anagrams.
+This array, text, holds each character individually, making it easier to swap characters as we generate anagrams.

-3. Calling the printAnagrams
+3. Calling the printAnagrams Function

 System.out.println("Here are all the anagrams of " + s); printAnagrams(text, 0);